 Almost 50 years of nuclear ambiguity were swept away by the May 1998 nuclear tests of India and Pakistan.
-Optimists hoped that overt nuclear weapons capabilities could help provide more conventional stability and that limited nuclear arsenals might dampen competition in missile development.1 The 1999 conflict in Kargil and current crisis in Kashmir challenge this viewpoint.2 With a million troops now massed along the Line of Control in Kashmir the potential for drastic miscalculation is heightened by uncertainties about what India and Pakistan might do with their nuclear weapons.
+Optimists hoped that overt nuclear weapons capabilities could help provide more conventional stability and that limited nuclear arsenals might dampen competition in missile development.1 The 1999 conflict in Kargil and 2002 crisis in Kashmir challenged this viewpoint.2 South Asia remains a nuclear flashpoint, and, potentially, a source for terrorists of access to weapons of mass destruction.